speraza545/paintaholic/README.md

 2) Clone the repo
 3) Open your terminal and CD into the program
 4) run bundle install
+5) Run migrations
-5) run shotgun
+6) run shotgun
-6) open a browser and navigate to http://localhost:9393/
+7) open a browser and navigate to http://localhost:9393/

 #### Contributing
 Any bugs or pull requests are welcome on [Github](https://github.com/speraza545/paintaholic).